elpython/elpython-meta/README.md

 already pursuing a similar concept for Python 2.7: https://github.com/naftaliharris/tauthon

-*If* EL Python were to ever gain a Python 2.7 branch, it would only be in the form of a post-2020 security-fix-only branch, rather than the kind of feature backport branch being proposed for 3.x releases.
+*If* EL Python were to ever gain a Python 2.7 branch, it would only be in the form of a post-2020 security-fix branch (including network security stack upgrades), rather than the kind of feature backport branch being proposed for 3.x releases.